sorskoot/RosieBot/commands.md

 !merch | Shows the link the the Sorskoot Shop
 !uptime | Shows the amount of time the stream is live !hype | spam chat with purple love and fire
+!lurk | Show the community you are lurking

 ## sound fx